- Mechanic, Facility Operations, Bethesda East »

 • Disinfecting kills germs on surfaces or objects using chemicals, but it does not necessarily clean dirty surfaces or remove germs.
 Cleaning professionals should always disinfect high-tough surfaces daily.

-· Target high-touch surfaces.
-Objects and surfaces that are frequently-touched such as desks, countertops, doorknobs, keyboards, faucets, phones and elevator buttons need to be disinfected at least once a day with an EPA-registered disinfectant.
-This is especially important as viruses that cause the common cold and flu can survive on surfaces for hours at a time.
+• Target high-touch surfaces.
+Objects and surfaces that are frequently touched — such as desks, countertops, doorknobs, keyboards, faucets, phones, and elevator buttons — need to be disinfected at least once a day with an EPA-registered disinfectant.
+This is especially important because viruses that cause the common cold and flu can survive on surfaces for hours at a time.

-o Ready-to-use products and disinfecting wipes, such as Clorox® Disinfecting Wipes, are good options for disinfecting high-touch surfaces because they are easy to use, require no dilution and deliver the proper chemical concentration each time they are used, minimizing the risk of human error.
+• Ready-to-use products and disinfecting wipes are good options for disinfecting high-touch surfaces because they are easy to use, require no dilution, and deliver the proper chemical concentration each time they are used, minimizing the risk of human error.

-· Don’t overlook soft surfaces.
+• Don’t overlook soft surfaces.
 From carpets and curtains to upholstery, soft surfaces can be germ reservoirs.
-For instance, flu viruses can survive on soft surfaces for up to 12 hours.
+Flu viruses, for example, can survive on soft surfaces for up to 12 hours.
 Make sure you incorporate decontaminating soft surfaces using products that are EPA-registered to kill illness-causing germs as part of your ongoing approach to facility-wide infection prevention approach.

-· Choose the right products and use them correctly.
+• Choose the right products.
 Select products that have label claims to kill bacteria and viruses like influenza and rhinovirus (the leading cause of the common cold) quickly.
 Remember to always refer to the product label and follow manufacturer’s instructions for use and contact time, or the length of time the disinfectant needs to remain wet on the surface to properly kill germs.

-For more educational resources on cold and flu prevention and downloadable content for your facility, visit www.CloroxProfessional.com.
+For more information on cold and flu prevention tips, visit https://www.cloroxprofessional.com/industry/cleaning/overview/cold-and-flu.